abhinav1107/blog-source/content/blog/auto-update-a-python-package-using-git-repository.md

 It automatically updated the repo before printing that output.
 So, there you have it.
 Doesn't matter where your code is, as long as it has git command line utility and ability to connect to remote git repo, the local package files will be automatically updated every time there is changes in them.
 That's it for now.
 I hope someone find this useful. :)

-Some Note:
+Some Notes:
-- This code is under testing phase as of this writing.
-If something breaks, I will be updating it.
+* This code is under testing phase as of this writing.
+If something breaks, I will be updating it.<br/>
-- If you intend to use it, use it on your own risk please.
-Ensure it suits your requirements.
+* If you intend to use it, use it at your own risk please.
+Ensure it suits your requirements.<br/>

 Happy coding!